 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-MUS 105 - Music of the Baroque and Classical Eras or MUS 106 - Great Romantic Music or MUS 120 - Music of African-Americans or MUS 121 - Modern American Music 3 credits PHYS 125 - Musical Acoustics 3 credits Natural Science MUS 216 - Theory III MUS 118 4 credits
+MUS 105 - Music of the Baroque and Classical Eras or MUS 106 - Great Romantic Music or

-MUS 243 - Applied Music VII MUS 242 2 credits MUS 244 - Applied Music VIII MUS 243 2 credits MUS 297B - Brass Ensemble IV or MUS 297C - Chamber Music Ensemble IV or MUS 297E - Electronic Ensemble IV or MUS 297G - Jazz Guitar Ensemble IV or MUS 297H - Hip Hop Ensemble IV or MUS 297J - Jazz Ensemble IV or MUS 297J - Jazz Ensemble IV or MUS 297P - Pop & Rock Ensemble IV or MUS 297SA - Soprano/Alto Ensemble IV or MUS 297TB - Tenor/Bass Ensemble IV 1 credit
+MUS 120 - Music of African-Americans or MUS 121 - Modern American Music 3 credits PHYS 125 - Musical Acoustics 3 credits Scientific Reasoning MUS 216 - Theory III MUS 118 4 credits MUS 243 - Applied Music VII or MUS 243PT - Applied Music VII MUS 242 2 credits MUS 244 - Applied Music VIII or MUS 244PT - Applied Music VIII MUS 243 2 credits MUS 297B - Brass Ensemble IV or MUS 297C - Chamber Music Ensemble IV or MUS 297E - Electronic Ensemble IV or MUS 297G - Jazz Guitar Ensemble IV or MUS 297H - Hip Hop Ensemble IV or MUS 297J - Jazz Ensemble IV or MUS 297J - Pop & Rock Ensemble IV or MUS 297P - Pop & Rock Ensemble IV or MUS 297SA - Soprano/Alto Ensemble IV or MUS 297SV - Studio Voice Ensemble IV MUS 297TB - Tenor/Bass Ensemble IV 1 credit

-Students studying voice as their primary instrument must complete at least two of the four required ensembles in Soprano/Alto or Tenor/Bass.
-This can be at the MUS 196, 197, 296 and/or 297 course levels.

-All students must complete a music theory placement exam upon admittance to the program.
-Students who do not pass the theory placement exam are required to take MUS 100: Music Reading, and pass the course with a OCO or better, before enrolling in MUS 116: Theory I.
+- \ Students studying piano as their primary instrument are not required to complete MUS 101 & 102. - \\ MUS 141PT, 142PT, 143PT, etc., are Applied Music courses specific to the Piano Technician proficiency certificate. - \\\Students studying voice as their primary instrument must complete at least two of the four required ensembles in Soprano/Alto or Tenor/Bass.
+This can be at the MUS 196, 197, 296 and/or 297 course levels. - â All students must complete a music theory placement exam upon admittance to the program.
+Students who do not pass the theory placement exam are required to take MUS 100: Music Reading, and pass the course with a "C" or better, before enrolling in MUS 116: Theory I. - å€i Students must take three one-credit courses (MUS 101, MUS 102, MUS 108, MUS 109, or ensemble courses) to meet the Oral Communication/Creative Expression requirement for general education.
+The requirement may also be met by MUS 115.

-Students studying piano as their primary instrument are not required to complete MUS 101 & 102.

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
-A more detailed explanation of the CollegeÕs general education requirements is also available.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Registration Forms link, then choose Requirement link.
+A more detailed explanation of the College's general education requirements is also available.